ehaleva/RIQ/README.md

 The evaluation/validation dataset must be downloaded in advance by the user and its path should be provided via the VALIDATION_DATASET parameter.
 A fully compressed model (quantized+compressed) is not saved, since there is no python-based framework that can use such file.

+# Citation
+Please site our paper if you find this repository relevant to your research
+@article{kampeas2023rotation,
+      title={Rotation Invariant Quantization for Model Compression},
+      author={Joseph Kampeas and Yury Nahshan and Hanoch Kremer and Gil Lederman and Shira Zaloshinski and Zheng Li and Emir Haleva}, year={2023},
+      eprint={2303.03106},
+      archivePrefix={arXiv},
+      primaryClass={cs.LG}
+}